kosli-dev/cli/docs.kosli.com/content/getting_familiar_with_Kosli/querying_a_public_system/_index.md

 running to [https://app.kosli.com](https://app.kosli.com).
 If the snapshot is different to the previous snapshot it is saved.

-The **History** tells us the docker image our commit produced was first seen running in `aws-beta` in that environment's `84`'th snapshot, and in `aws-prod` in that environment's `65`'th snapshot.
+The previous **History** tells us the docker image our commit produced was first seen running in `aws-beta` in that environment's `84`'th snapshot, and in `aws-prod` in that environment's `65`'th snapshot.